Samsung Galaxy Z Flip 3 unveiled at $999 — marking a turning point for foldables

 Offering a 123-degree field-of-view for landscapes and group photos is a 12MP ultra-wide camera with an f/2.2 aperture and a 1.12μm pixel size.
 Standard shots are taken on a 12MP wide-angle lens with OIS, an f/1.8 aperture and a 1.4μm pixel size.
 Samsung says you get 10x digital zoom from the main camera but this is no replacement for a telephoto lens, which is the major omission on the Z Flip 3.

 We can expect these cameras to perform similarly to those on the original Z Flip, so expect good, if short-of-class-leading photos.
-Any hope for improvements to image quality falls on the shoulders of software tweaks and the new Snapdragon 888.
+Any hope for improvements to image quality falls on the shoulders of software tweaks and the imaging processor in the Snapdragon 888.

 Samsung Galaxy Z Flip 3 software